ketela7/Repl-Project/README.md

-# Google Drive Manager
+# Professional Google Drive Management

-A comprehensive web application for managing Google Drive files and folders with enhanced cross-platform compatibility and professional UI design.
+A professional web application for managing Google Drive files and folders with enhanced cross-platform compatibility and enterprise UI design.
 Built with Next.js 15, TypeScript, and optimized for all device types with a balanced professional color scheme.

 ## Features